Bouhnosaure/awesome-doge/README.md

 Also you can make a PR in order to change anything like the image or add links for instance !

+You can also come on the discord server [awesome-dogecoin](https://discord.gg/gujeXuG) and talk or provide links :)

 ### Credits
 Image : [Dribbble](https://dribbble.com/shots/1724494-Shiba-Inu)